tonym128/peakylight/README.md

 ## How to Run

 This project consists of static HTML files.
 To view them, you can open the `.html` files directly in your browser.
 However, for a more realistic development and testing environment, it's recommended to use a local web server.

+You can view the website at https://tonym128.github.io/peakylight/ which would be the same as hosting this yourself.

 ### Using Python's built-in server